utmapp/docs.getutm.app/installation/ios.md

 ## TrollStore

-If your device runs [TrollStore][11], then UTM can support additional features such as USB sharing and virtualization (currently limited to M1 iPads).
+If your device runs [TrollStore][11], then UTM can support additional features such as USB sharing and virtualization (currently limited to M1 iPads or newer).
 You can install via TrollStore by downloading the TrollStore compatible IPA (UTM.HV.ipa) on your device and opening it with TrollStore.

 {: .note }
 You cannot install the normal IPA (UTM.ipa) because it includes the `dynamic-codesigning` entitlements which TrollStore does not support.